LukeSmithxyz/mutt-wizard/README.md

 - Encrypts and locally stores your password for easy remote access, accessible only by your GPG key
 - Handles as many as nine separate email accounts automatically
 - Auto-creates bindings to switch between accounts or between mailboxes
-- Can automatically set mail updates as often as you want to sync your mail and update you when new mail arrives
 - Provides sensible defaults and an attractive appearance for the neomutt email client
 - If mutt-wizard doesn't know your server's IMAP/SMTP info by default, it will prompt you for them and will put them in all the right places.